pvienneau/1000-resources-to-read/README.md

 > **TL;DR** Hacking games allows you to perfect your analytical code skills while having fun.
 It also exposes to other developers' code, which may help you improve your own.

+#### [Video - 30:44] Machine Learning with Node.js

+> **TL;DR** Machine learning is all about computing probabilities for a defined set of inputs and possible outcomes.
+Neural networks allow you to reinforce strong data relationships while mutating weaker ones.

 ## Styling

 ### CSS